 AVZ has signed a long-term offtake partnership with GFL International, a subsidiary of China’s largest lithium compounds producer, Ganfeng Lithium.

-In a statement to the market, AVZ said it had penned an offtake agreement for spodumene concentrate with GFL, for an initial 5-year term including an option to extend for a further 5 years.
+In a statement to the market, AVZ said it had penned an offtake agreement for spodumene concentrate with GFL, for an initial five-year term including an option to extend for a further five years.